 The technician will leave the room while you are having proton therapy.
 The treatment should only take 1 to 2 minutes.
 You should not feel any discomfort.
 After the treatment is over, the technician will return to the room and help you remove the device that held you still.

 Proton therapy may have side effects, but these tend to be milder than with x-ray radiation because proton therapy causes less damage to healthy tissues.
-Side effects depend upon the area being treated, but may include skin redness in the radiation area, and temporary hair loss.
+Side effects depend upon the area being treated, but may include skin redness and temporary hair loss in the radiation area.

 AFTER THE PROCEDURE